gema-arta/heiwa/docs/poc/4-Final_System.md

 ### `53` - Finit
 > #### `4.1` or newer
-> Finit is fast init for Linux systems.
+> Fast init for Linux systems.
 Reverse engineered from the EeePC fastinit over ten years ago by Claudio Matsuoka — "gaps filled with frog DNA …"

 > **Required!**
 ```bash